Walbre/ecw-2023/jigsaw2/readme.md

 When we create a new variable, we only need to use `=` and not `+=`, so we basically can send 2 characters during affectaion.
 So I just need to create `c ` with `exec('c="\""')` and then use `c` with `exec('a+=c')`.

-Let's create the proogram, as for the previous one, I won't put everything here, you can find the complete program [here](scripts/jigsaw-get-flag.py)
+Let's create the program, as for the previous one, I won't put everything here, you can find the complete program [here](scripts/jigsaw-get-flag.py)

 ```py
 ### global os;import os